ydb-platform/ydb/BUILD.md

     cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../ydb/clang.toolchain ../ydb
     ninja
     ```
-    The YDB server binary can be found at:
+    A YDB server binary can be found at:
     ```
     ydb/apps/ydbd/ydbd
     ```
-    The YDB CLI binart at:
+    A YDB CLI binary can be found at:
     ```
     ydb/apps/ydb/ydb
     ```